riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 <img src="../images/posts/photo-blog-part-2/app-starting-point.gif" class="img-responsive" />

 ##Adding users
-The first enhancement we're going to be making is to add user's to our application.
-This will allow us to restrict image uploads to user's of the application and also allow us to associate user's with the images they upload.
+The first enhancement we're going to make is to add user's to our application.
+This will allow us to restrict image uploads to signed in user's and also allow us to associate user's with the images they upload.

 ###Adding users to the application

-OK, let's get users added.
+OK, let's get started.
 Meteor makes this super simple via the built-in <a href="http://docs.meteor.com/#/full/accounts_api" target="_blank">accounts</a> functionality.

 We'll add the <a href="https://atmospherejs.com/meteor/accounts-password" target="_blank">accounts password</a> package, along with a <a href="https://atmospherejs.com/ian/accounts-ui-bootstrap-3" target="_blank">3rd party package</a> which provides a login UI control.